 What is a Marketing Agency and what need do they fill?A marketing agency is an external organization specializing in creating, planning, and executing marketing campaigns and initiatives for businesses.
 These agencies are staffed with a diverse team of marketing professionals who possess a wide range of skills like SEO, Social Media, and Email campaigns, for example.
 Let's take a closer look at what defines a marketing agency and how it fits into the fractional marketing equation.

 - Expertise Across Multiple Disciplines: Marketing agencies typically have a diverse team of professionals with various skill sets.
 This diversity allows them to offer a comprehensive range of marketing services and expertise, making them a one-stop-shop for businesses seeking marketing support.
 Fractionals or in-house marketers can be limited in their areas of expertise.

 - Client Portfolio: Agencies work with a variety of clients across different industries, gaining valuable experience and insights into various markets and consumer behaviors.
 This breadth of experience can be a valuable asset when crafting effective marketing strategies.

 - Outsourced Services: When a business partners with a marketing agency, they essentially outsource their marketing efforts.
 This means that the agency handles all aspects of marketing, allowing the business to focus on its core operations.

 Comparing Fractional Marketing, In-house Teams, and Agencies

 Mid-sized companies often have dedicated in-house marketing departments, but smaller organizations may struggle with accessing enterprise-level expertise at affordable rates.
-Let's compare fractional marketing teams' prices, authority, and expertise against traditional in-house teams and agencies.
+Let's compare marketing teams' prices, authority, and expertise against traditional in-house teams and agencies.